 Parental leave extensions

 Because you have started your parental leave earlier than initially intended, you may want to consider extending your unpaid leave past 12 months.
 According to Fair Work, an employee taking 12 months of parental leave may request an extension of a further 12 months (up to 24 months in total).
 This request must be in writing and given to your employer at least four weeks before the end of your initial period of parental leave.
 Your employer must respond in writing within 21 days, stating whether they grant or refuse your request.
-Another alternative is to use up any annual leave you have accrued or apply for a period of unpaid leave, if your employer allows.
+Another alternative is to use up any annual leave you have accrued or apply for a period of unpaid leave if your employer allows.

-Written by the team at Circle In
+Written by the Circle In team.